 We might think of the cult of personality being about politicians who are presented as this big figure to be appreciated and respected.
 But really, it can relate to an individual who creates an identity for the consumption of the masses through lies, the media, the arts and social engineering.
 Sounds a lot like reality TV (think Keeping up with the Kardashian’s), but the disconcerting thing is that we come across these characters all the time.
 Not on only on TV screens, in magazines, books and even through the radio, but in real life too.
 We can’t get away from them.

 This now leads us to the cult of celebrity.
 Defined as the ‘tendency of people to care too much about famous people’, we’ve become conditioned to admire these personalities.
 Even if you claim not to care about them, there is still a small part of you that can’t shake off this fascination as they live such disparate lives to you and I. Sometimes looking up on celebrity news and checking out these social media stars is a guilty pleasure to monotonous day-to-day activities.

 Different social constructs influence the way we go about our way of living.
 We’ve placed so much emphasis on the importance of figures richer than us and apparently more attractive and ‘better’ to the point that people aspire to be like them.
 We ignore our true selves in favour of wanting to look good to please others.
 It’s all become one big performative piece of smoke and mirrors.
 But is it because of our capitalist consumerist society?
-Or is there a deeper meaning as to why we project our wants on celebrities and idolise their seemingly ‘perfect’ lives which look unattainable?
+Or is there a deeper meaning as to why we project our wants on celebrities and influencers and idolise their seemingly ‘perfect’ lives which look unattainable?